 Lengthen – Many of our muscles are held in shortened positions for hours (or even days) at a time.
 Lengthening out means increasing flexibility and joint mobility, which in turn can help you improve posture, decrease stiffness, and move through life more easily.

 Strengthen – Keep your muscles ready and able to support your body.
 Strong muscles help maintain optimal joint alignment and function, help you carry the shopping in from the car, and make sure you can take the dog for a long walk.
 Muscle strength supports you in everything you do!

 The actual exercises you’ll be given will depend on your physical starting point and goals.
 Your coach can make each exercise harder or easier as needed, ensuring that your program will have you feeling comfortable and confident, while still being suitably challenged.

 Do I need to have a home-gym set up?

 Not at all.
 We’ll make use of whatever space you have available, and focus on using the tools and equipment that you already have, especially your own bodyweight!
 We may recommend the purchase of some equipment like a foam roller or exercise bands, but anything recommended will have multiple uses and will be budget-, space-, and user-friendly.

 How does this approach help me in the long term?

-Our “Big Picture” approach follows these three steps:
+HealthFit programs use a “Big Picture” approach that follows these three steps:

 Get Moving – Our bodies are built to move, and you might be surprised at how good a little movement can make you feel!
 Ease into adding movement to your life safely, easily, and enjoyably (or at least in a way that is a bit more palatable).